Azerbaijan cancels EU delegation visit after criticism of rights record

-BAKU (Reuters) - Azerbaijan canceled a European Commission delegation visit on Friday and said it might review relations with the EU after the bloc’s parliament called on it to free an investigative journalist and several human rights figures.
+BAKU, Sept 11 (Reuters) - Azerbaijan cancelled a European Commission delegation visit on Friday and said it might review relations with the EU after the bloc’s parliament called on it to free an investigative journalist and several human rights figures.

 Rights activists in the oil- and gas-exporting former Soviet republic have accused President Ilham Aliyev of waging a broad campaign to muzzle dissent by jailing his critics.
 Baku says the country enjoys full free speech and a lively opposition media.